 Communication with appropriate

+Communication with appropriate

 personnel ensures that they are

 properly informed about changes in

 students, staff or programming.

 Communication is clearly written and

 grammatically correct.

 3.06 Seeks professional growth and learning opportunities to advance own knowledge and skill